sly-username/lessonjs/README.md

 #### For [Cake Theif Qeustion](https://www.interviewcake.com/question/cake-thief) #####

-You will need to support the same three APIs described above but with the input of "cakeTuples" and "capacity" Example usage:
+You will need to support the same three APIs described above but with the input of "cakes" and "capacity" Example usage:

 ##### CLI #####